tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 Trick is, it’s hard for plugin developer to know what you might need in advance.
 That’s why best way to address this need is to give users the ultimate tool: ability to run code.

-To support such use cases, Sublime Clojure allows you to bind arbitrary piece of code to a keyboard shortcut.
+To support such use cases, Clojure Sublimed allows you to bind arbitrary piece of code to a keyboard shortcut.
 E.g. by adding something like this:

 ```
 {"keys": ["ctrl+t"],